-Unlike some other representation models, in GATE, properties do not 'belong' to classes, they are instead first-class citizens of the data model.
+The last part of the data model is made up of hierarchies of properties that can be associated with objects in the ontology.
+Unlike some other representation models, in GATE, properties do not 'belong' to classes and they are instead first-class citizens of the data model.
 The specification of the type of objects that properties apply to is done through the means of domains.
-A domain for a property is a set of ontology classes.
-The classes listed in the domain should be seen as a set of restrictions: for a property to be applicable to an instance, that instance needs to belong to all the classes in the property's domain.
+Similarly, the types of values that a property can take are restricted through the definition of a range.
 A property with a domain that is an empty set can apply to instances of any type (i.e. there are no restrictions given).
+Like classes, properties can also have superPropertyOf, subPropertyOf and equivalentPropertyAs relations among them.